ynaraoliveira/15JavascriptProjects/README.md

 ##### [See the Code](https://github.com/ynaraoliveira/15JavascriptProjects/tree/master/projects/05-sidebar)

 ## Project 06 - Card Flip
-This prohject creates a card flip effect so a hidden content can be visible once the button is clicked.
+This project creates a card flip effect so a hidden content can be visible once the button is clicked.

 ![](./demo/project06.gif)